 - A fine of 1% per month is payable on arrears in payment of the tax balance.

 The employer is obligated to deduct tax at source from an employee and to make additional contributions to social security.

 Germany Other deductions:

 - An employed person - The employer and employee each make an equal payment.

 - The social insurance covers pensions, unemployment and nursing insurance.

 - There is an upper limit of the salary on which national insurance is payable.

 - Income in excess of the limit is exempt from national insurance.

-Deductions must be made from the following payments to nonresidents as follows:
+Deductions must be made from the following payments to nonresident companies as follows: